 Date of Authorship for this Version

 Alstott, Anne, "GENDER QUOTAS FOR CORPORATE BOARDS: OPTIONS FOR LEGAL DESIGN IN THE UNITED STATES" (2014).
 Faculty Scholarship Series.
-Paper 4868.
+4868.